 CARE Team Race Equity Symbol and Talking Points

-As you may know, beginning in June all employees of Open Sky were invited to participate in initial listening sessions about racism.
+Beginning in June 2020, all employees of Open Sky were invited to participate in initial listening sessions about racism.
 Four different sessions were held, and then all who participated came together in one larger group – now called CARE – Committee Advancing Race Equity.

-Over the last five months, CARE has had focused and healthy discussions, provided input and oversight of the selection of the Race Equity Consultants, and supported the development of the assessment process.
+Since Summer 2020, CARE has had focused and healthy discussions, provided input and oversight of the selection of the Race Equity Consultants, and supported the development of the assessment process.
+CARE is comprised of Open Sky staff members passionate about being an actively anti-racist organization.

 A Symbol of Organizational Commitment and Hope for the Future

-In addition, CARE developed the attached symbol and talking points as an expression of Open Sky’s organizational value around anti-racism and equity.
+In addition, CARE developed a symbol and talking points as an expression of Open Sky’s organizational value around anti-racism and equity.
 The symbol is comprised of words shared at the initial listening sessions when people were asked what they were hoping for.

 Part of a New Strategic Priority